Mara-Li/Knitting-bot/README.md

 [Invitation links](https://discord.com/api/oauth2/authorize?client_id=1101559076086886500&permissions=292057785360&scope=bot)

+> [!WARNING]
+> When invited the bot is in `manual mode`, to prevents errors when the bot is added to a server.
+> You need to activate the automatic events with the `/config auto` command.

 If you want to try out the bot, you can join [this discord server](https://discord.gg/TWjfz2yTSA)!

 A bot that helps you to add user to a thread, to keep the thread always visible for everyone, and without pinging them!